CodeFab-io/ElmSharp/README.md

 ### 🚀 Taking the app for the final spin

+For one final time, `dotnet run` allows us to take this app to the races.

-If you take the app for a spin now, you should see that, unless you are very unlucky, `3` is no longer the secret number.
+Hopefully (unless you are very unlucky) `3` is no longer the secret number.
 You can now play the game as expected and see how long it takes you to find a random number between 0 and 9.

 In the end, the game wasn't the goal: the goal was to get a clearer understanding of the elm architecture and how you can leverage it for the challenges that lie ahead.
 As said many times throughout the industry, there are no silver bullets.
 This isn't an answer to all problems, but I do find the constraints quite liberating.
 I can understand if you have feelings of "boilerplate overkill" due to having to create a `Message` and then modify the `Update` and then the `View` etc, but if you have a honest look, this is also what must be done in any decent size software project.